-If you use a mobility device, are carrying lighting for a news camera, are taking the kids’ toy vehicles or an uninterrupted power supply (UPS) for computer back-up, they use Sealed Lead Acid Batteries / Non spillable wet batteries which contain either a gel or Absorbed Glass Matt (AGM).
-You may take these on board with you, but this type of product is usually heavy and although they may be packed as checked baggage, they may be carried only installed in the product.
+These use Sealed Lead Acid Batteries / Non spillable wet batteries which contain either a gel or Absorbed Glass Matt (AGM).
+You may take these on board with you, but this type of product is usually heavy.
+They may be packed as checked baggage, but only when installed in the device.
 Spares must be carried in hand carry bags.

-A number of airlines do have specific guidelines although they don’t vary a lot and batteries are usually added into a list of ‘dangerous goods’.
+As always, if you’re not sure, please check with your airline.
+Most will also have this information readily available and it will usually appear in the check-list when you do an online check-in.
+A number of airlines do have specific guidelines for specific items.
+However, they don’t vary a lot and batteries are usually added into a list of ‘dangerous goods’.
 You can usually find this information in the Planning/Before you fly tabs on the airline website.

 For further information IATA have material on Dangerous Goods Regulations (DGR).
 If you are unsure or need more information on quantities or type, please contact the airline directly before you fly.